 Brabourne Church of England Primary is a small, rural school, focused on a broad curriculum and taking advantage of its idyllic location to offer lots of outdoor learning.
 With outstanding teachers who strive to make learning exciting and inspiring, our pupils love to come to school and achieve fantastic academic results too.
 Our Early Years teacher won the Ashford Primary School teacher of the year, so your child will be in great hands!
-The school is just ten minutes from Junction 10, but in the heart of the country.
+The school is just ten minutes from Junction 10, but in the heart of the countryside.

 Please contact the school to book a tour and see the school in action.
 You will have the chance to meet the Headteacher and ask any questions.

 Applying for Reception year

 If your child was born between 1st September 2018 and 31st August 2019, he/she will be due to start school in September 2023.